How to use Nginx reverse proxy virtual domain on Windows 10

 Configuring virtual domains in C:\Windows\System32\drivers\etc\hosts

-Open cmd, run the virtual domain test command. e.g. ping example1.com
+Open CMD terminal on Windows, and run the virtual domain test command. e.g. ping example1.com

 Configuring Nginx Reverse Proxy